 You can look at the status tab of your ship's System Panel to see what bounties have been issued against you in your current system.
-Eventually, all bounties become legacy fines.
-If you can reach a starport or outpost, you can pay fines and legacy fines you have accrued in the jurisdiction.
+If you can reach a starport or outpost, you can pay off (at a premium) these bounties and any fines you have accrued.